Teen Autism » 2009

 One love, one heart – let’s get together and feel all right. - Bob Marley

 As many of you know, this family loves Bob.
 All three of us.
 In fact, it’s the only music that we all enjoy equally.
 It’s our go-to music for calming meltdowns, running errands, alleviating anxiety, and taking road trips.
-But now there’s something else that it’s good for, something only Nigel, with his keen observation, could have noticed.
+But now there’s something else that it’s good for, something only Neil, with his keen observation, could have noticed.

 The three of us were out running errands yesterday, singing along to Bob in the car.
-Between songs, Nigel commented, “This music is the perfect Christmas music – because it talks about peace and love.”
+Between songs, Neil commented, “This music is the perfect Christmas music – because it talks about peace and love.”

 I couldn’t agree more.
 Beats the hell out of “Jingle Bells.”